LESA-RPI/osm.sensor_module/TMD37253/TMD3725_driver_RPi/README.md

 - Download the folder `TMD3725_driver_RPi` to the raspberry pi.
 - Write the code that will use this driver, and put the code under `src` folder; or you can directly use the example code already exist in `src` folder.
 - If you are using the example code, just go to the `src` directory and use `make` command to compile; if you are using your own code, `Makefile` under `src` folder needs to be edited first, detailed editing notes are given in the Implementation Note section below.
+- Or you can copy the the header files in include folder and src codes in src folder and implement else where.
 - Enjoy sensing colors.

 ## Implementation Note